Australian Eurovision artists in the ESC250 countdown

 Top ESC250 ranking - #229 in 2008

 Olivia Newton John hasn't gone well in the Top 250 countdown.
-The 1974 entry, 'Long Live Love' had its best placement back in the inaugural list back in 2008 at number 229.
-Now sitting at the 668th spot on the list, Olivia's chances of making back to the top 250 are slim to none.
+The 1974 entry, 'Long Live Love' had its best placement back in the inaugural list back in 2008 at number 229. the 2019 edition she was sitting at the 668th spot on the list but it's not looking good for Olivia in the countdown.
+In 2020, 'Long Live Love' unfortunately didn't receive any points meaning Olivia hadn't placed at all.
+Hopefully we will be seeing Olivia return to the list this year.

 Australia's 2017 effort is the only entry that hasn't reached the top 250.
-Isaiah's best placing was the 2017 editions where 'Don't Come Easy' bubbled just under at the 289th spot and has declined ever since sitting at number 549 at the last year’s list.
+Isaiah's best placing was the 2017 editions where 'Don't Come Easy' bubbled just under at the 289th spot and has declined ever since.
+Just like Olivia, Isaiah didn't place in the top 500 at the 2020 edition and didn't make it on list.